Sean PADI Divemaster Aussie Divers Phuket

 What would I be looking for?

 A personalized approach to the dive centre is appreciated.
 I would like to work for Aussie Divers Phuket because…….
-Some reasons could include, greater opportunities to teach different courses, it could be that you would like to assist on IDC’s, you want to work for a professional dive centre etc. It would be nice to know why you selected our dive centre.
+Some reasons could include, greater opportunities to teach different courses, it could be that you would like to assist with IDC’s, you want to work for a professional dive centre etc. It would be nice to know why you selected our dive centre.

 Have Goals

-I good safety record should always be mentioned and if you have never had a PADI QA issue should be noted.
+Having a good safety record should always be mentioned and if you have never had a PADI QA issue should be noted.
 Stating that you comply with all PADI Rules and Regulations should be highlighted as well.

 A breakdown of what you have courses you have taught and if there are some in different languages, in what languages is helpful.

-If you have a good upgrade rate then mention that. i.e if 20% of your OWC students go on to AOWC that would be something I would mention in a CV.
+If you have a good upgrade rate then mention that. i.e. if 20% of your OWC students go on to AOWC that would be something I would mention in a CV.

 Working well in a team environment and having a good work ethic are nice words to read.
 These would of course be supported by references.

-If you are a walk in, then please have a CV ready with you when asking for employment.
+If you are a walk-in, then please have a CV ready with you when asking for employment.

 Take care and safe diving.